AdguardTeam/LegalDocs/adguard.com/privacy/mini-android.html.md

 Upon authorization, the app receives an active license for that account from the server.

+### Purchase of a subscription via Google Play

+When a user purchases a subscription through the Google Play Store, the following transaction-related information is sent to our servers:

+- App identifier
+- Subscription duration

+**Why we need this information:** We need this data to generate your license.

 ### License status check

 To validate the license status, AdGuard connects to its servers.
 When it happens, the following information is sent: